-Project-Related Waste Management initiatives must also adhere to commitments set out in WTs LEED[®] ND Program (Green Construction and Technology Credit 18).
-Specifically, construction contractors are to ensure that all WT projects recycle and/or salvage at least 50% of nonhazardous construction and demolition debris.
-Construction contractors will also identify the materials that will be diverted and/or stored on-site or commingled.
-The documentation requirements for this credit includes:
+Project-Related Waste Management initiatives must also adhere to commitments set out in WTs LEED® ND Program.
+These requirements are outlined in the LEED® ND Pilot Rating System (Green Construction and Technology Credit 18) and the LEED® ND 2009 Rating System (Green Infrastructure and Buildings Credit 16).
+Specifically, construction managers, and / or contractors are to ensure that all WT projects recycle and/or salvage at least 50% of non-hazardous construction and demolition debris.
+WT's preference is that 75% or more of construction and demolition waste is diverted from landfill through recycling and/or salvaging of non-hazardous materials and debris.